piercehowell/piercehowell.github.io/README.md

 # TODO
-- [ ] Remove circular cutout of head image
-- [ ] Add key photo for works
+- [ ] Add key photo for works.
+To do this, make a new layout that includes an image, link to pdf, link to code.
+Then you can add a markdown for each publication.
--

 # Instructions